CasualX/struct_layout/readme.md

 ### The generated structure

-The proc macro generates a newtype tuple structure wrapping a byte array with length specified by the `size` argument.
+The proc-macro generates a newtype tuple structure wrapping a byte array with length specified by the `size` argument.
 The structure is adorned by the `C` and `align` representation with the alignment specified by the `align` argument.
 The visibility specified is applied to the generated structure.
 Any doc comments are also added.